Rafaelson: Return to Nam Định and dominance in V.League 1

 Rafaelson celebrating the 2023–24 V.League 1 title with Nam Định.

 On 28 August 2023, after his contract with Topenland Bình Định expired, Rafaelson made his return to Nam Định.
 Being paired with Hêndrio in the attack, he quickly became an influential goal scorer of the club.
 He registered 13 goals and 4 assists after the first half of the season, helping Nam Định top the league.
 On 26 May 2024, he scored five goals in a 5–2 victory against Đông Á Thanh Hóa, which tied the record for most goals scored by a single player in a single game in the V.League 1 history with Hoàng Anh Gia Lai's Nguyễn Đình Việt back in 2007.
 On 25 June 2024, Rafaelson netted a hat-trick in a 5–1 league win against Khánh Hòa, thus securing the first national league title for Nam Định since 1985.
 He finished the season as the league's top scorer with 31 goals, thus broke the record for most goals scored by a single player in a single V.League 1 season, previously held by Lê Huỳnh Đức (25 goals).
 In addition to the top scorer award, Rafaelson was also given the Player of the Year award and featured in the league's Team of the Season for the second season in a row.

 On 31 August 2024, Rafaelson scored a brace in the 2024 Vietnamese Super Cup final to contribute in Nam Định's 3–0 win against Đông Á Thanh Hóa, winning the trophy for the first time in the club's history.
 Shortly after the start of the 2024–25 season, he was granted Vietnamese passport and was registered for the league as a local player.

-On 5 April 2025, he successfully recovered from his injury and returned back to his club for physical rehabilitation.
-On 10 September 2025, Rafaelson has been included in the club's Vietnamese Cup's squad list.

-On 11 October 2025, Rafaelson made his return for the club after 10 months of injury, playing 15 minutes in the friendly match against PVF-CAND B.
+On 5 April 2025, Rafaelson successfully recovered from his injury and returned back to his club for physical rehabilitation.
+On 10 September, Rafaelson has been included in the club's 2025–26 Vietnamese Cup's squad list.
+He make his return to action on 23 November in the Vietnamese Cup round of 16 fixtures against V.League 2 side Long An.
+In the next match in the 2025–26 ASEAN Club Championship against Myanmar club Shan United on 4 December, Rafaelson scored a hat-trick putting his team in a 3–0 win in Yangon.
+In the next match in the competition against Thai side Bangkok United on 17 December, he went on to score a brace in a 4–1 win putting his goal tally to 5 goals in the competition.

 International career

-In November 2024, FIFA authorized Nguyễn Xuân Son to represent the Vietnam national team after five years of residency in the country.
+In November 2024, FIFA authorized Rafaelson to represent the Vietnam national team after five years of residency in the country.
 He was named in Vietnam's preliminary squad for the 2024 ASEAN Championship.
 He was later named in the final squad for the tournament.

-On 6 November 2025, Xuân Son returned to his national team after 10 months.
+On 6 November 2025, Rafaelson returned to his national team after 10 months.